87Hz/dsbridge/packages/dsbridge-web/README.md

 - `hasJavascriptMethod(method: string) => boolean`: Test whether the handler exist in javascript.

-- `addNativeMethod<T = any, R = any>(method: string, func: (args: T) => R | Promise<R>)`: renamed from `addJavascriptObject`, register one native method under given name.
-If the same name is used for multiple registrations, the later will overwrite the previous.
+- `addNativeMethod<T = any, R = any>(method: string, func: (args: T) => R | Promise<R>, allowOverwriteBuiltin: boolean = false)`: renamed from `addJavascriptObject`, register one native method under given name.
+If the same name is used for multiple methods, the later will overwrite the previous.
 The handler func could be either sync or async.
-(See example below)
+(See example below).
+Try not set `allowOverwriteBuiltin` as true unless you really want to change a particular builtin behavior.

 - `removeNativeMethod(method: string)`: renamed from `removeJavascriptObject`, remove one native method by given name.
 (See example below)